puppetlabs-toy-chest/puppet-quest-guide/quests/package_file_service.md

 <div class = "lvm-task-number"><p>Task 7:</p></div>

-Feel free to experiemnt with other parameters.
+Feel free to experiment with other parameters.
 When you're done, use the `fg` command to foreground the `pasture` process:

     fg